tmkim/mle-basic/README.txt

         - TODO: add countdown timer, list of question numbers on the side (ngFor)

     > TODO : don't forget to store answers for current exam !!

+03/18/2023
+    > update redirect paths
+    ...
+Let me spend a bit of time planning this out:
+        * homepage - exam list, start a new exam
+            - exam list allows you to review or continue an exam
+                - if review: examtime UI but radio buttons are locked ** if timer == 0 (timer set to 0 on exam submission)
+                - if continue: normal examtime UI (loads exam id from db) ** if timer != 0 (exam has not been submitted / time did not run out)
+            - Start a new exam brings up Options:
+                - User sets number of questions, toggle details
+                - Initiate new examtime based on params
+                    > calculate time
+                    > randomly choose exam questions
+                    > create entry in exams database
+            - It's Exam Time!
+                - load exam info from database, save to local variables
+                    > save detail toggle as boolean, question list as hashmap?
+                - Display question, answer choices
+                - User can choose Next/Previous (disable on first/last questions)
+                - Update database on Next/Previous ("auto-save")
+                    ** check if database would be changed before attempt update?
+                - If details toggle is on, pause timer and show details until next question ** Update question list on side with correct/incorrect flag
+                - If details toggle is off, do not pause timer, do not show correct/incorrect/details until end of exam ** load "review" interface on test submission